Country Music’s Greatest Year: 1977

 What great hit was Number One the longest in this great year of Country Music?
 Well, we have to turn to the Outlaw.
 Ol’ Waylon topped the charts for 6 weeks in a row beginning in May as he (along with a little help from Willie) took us all down to “Luckenbach, Texas”.

 The greatest year in Country Music History?
-You decide…but it sure wasn’t bad.
+Yep, I believe it was.